• Skip to content

 Summary:

 Whether you call them dumplings or potstickers, they're stuffed with ground beef and scallions, then lightly pan-fried.
-You can make these dumplings ahead of time, and cook them directly from fresh or frozen.
-Enjoy them with a savory tangy sauce.
+You can make these dumplings ahead of time, then cook them directly from fresh or frozen.
+Enjoy with a savory tangy sauce.

 dipping dumplings into soy sauce mixture